naitikptl25/Diligent_assignment/README.md

 - SQL queries to join data and produce a final combined report
 - Exporting the final SQL result into a CSV file

-Data contains csv files of generated data reports conatins outputs of query.sql in which i have joined the tables.
+Data contains csv files of generated data and reports conatins outputs of query.sql in which i have joined the tables.

 ---